dimohamdy/PostsList/README.md

-# RijksMuseum

-# Install
+# PostsList
-* Add **API_Key** in APILinksFactory.swift

 # App Structure

 * App structure I use **MVP** with Input-Output approach **Delegate** to notify about updates.
 I selected **MVP** becasue the app is simpel only 2 screens.

-* I used the **Repository** design pattern to act as a Data source from API.
+* I used the **Repository** design pattern to act as a Data source from API and from CoreData.

-* I Separated the data source of UITableView to other class **PhotosCollectionViewDataSource**.
+* I Separated the data source of UITableView to other class **PostsTableViewDataSource**.

-* I use **CellReusable** protocol and create 2 extensions for UICollectionView to reduce code when reusing the cell.
+* I used **CellReusable** protocol and create 2 extensions for UITableView to reduce code when reusing the cell.

-* Used `Reachability.swift` to check the internet connection state.
+* Used `Reachable` and `Reachability.swift` to check the internet connection state.

+* Used `LoggerProtocol` and `ProxyLogger.swift` to help me to log the errors.

-* Use `DataLoader.swift` to get data from local JSON.
+* Used `DataLoader.swift` to get data from local JSON.

-* I created Extension for UIImageView to download the image from the link.

 * I used [SwiftLint](https://github.com/realm/SwiftLint) to enhance Swift style.